Our complete guide to horseback riding in Kyrgyzstan in 2025

 Leave a review

-Although it is possible to rent horses without a guide, we strongly advise you to always go riding with a guide or a “horseman”.
-The Kyrgyz people start riding from a very early age, so they know the terrain and their horses extremely well.
-It is vital to be accompanied by at least one person who knows horses, especially if you are a beginner.
+Although it is possible to rent horses without a guide, we strongly recommend that you always go with a guide or horseman.
+The Kyrgyz have been riding since childhood, and know their horses and the terrain inside out.
+So it’s essential to be accompanied by at least one person who knows horses, especially if you’re a beginner.

 Equestrian tourism is very lucrative in Kyrgyzstan.
-In fact, almost every family has horses that they can make available to agencies or rent directly to tourists.
-Some horses are overexploited, and as a result their health is compromised.
-So as to not encourage these sorts of practices, we recommend that you discuss this with your guide.
-Tell them what your requirements are.
-The horse shouldn’t have been ridden by multiple groups of tourists in succession: it should be able to rest and eat properly between groups.
-Check to make sure that the horse is not injured near the saddle, its tail, or its hooves.
-Some horses are not shod, which may be painful for them if you go trekking on rocky terrain.
-If your horse is limping or seems to be suffering during a trek, dismount and continue on foot or ask your guide if you can switch horses.
+In fact, almost all families have horses that they can make available to agencies or tourists directly.
+As a result, some horses are over-exploited and their health endangered.
+To avoid encouraging such practices, we advise you to discuss them with your guide.
+Explain your requirements.
+The animal must not have been riding in one tourist group after another, and must be able to rest and eat properly between groups.
+Check the horse for injuries to the saddle, tail and legs.
+Some horses are not shod, which can be very painful for them if you’re trekking over rocky terrain.
+If your animal limps or seems to be suffering during a trek, continue on foot or ask your guide to change horses.

-If you have never been horse riding, don’t be afraid.
-Kyrgyz horses are very calm and relatively small.
-If a horse is nervous, its owner will not let you ride off with it unless they trust you.
+If you’ve never ridden before, don’t be afraid.
+Kyrgyz horses are very calm and quite small.
+If a horse is nervous, the owner won’t let you go with it unless he trusts you.

 Never let go of the reins.
-Pull gently on the right to turn right, or gently on the left to turn left.
-To stop, pull down on the reins sharply and yell “tak tak”, which means “easy does it”.
-If you pull up, the horse is likely to rear up and kick (standing up on its two back legs!).
+Pull slightly right to turn right, slightly left to turn left.
+To stop, pull the reindeer down sharply, shouting “tak tak” which means “gently”.
+If you pull upwards, the horse may buck (stand on its hind legs!).

-Do not put your feet fully inside the stirrups.
-Keep only the tip of your feet in the stirrups so that the rest is free.
-The reason for this is simple: if you fall, your foot may stay stuck in one of the stirrups, and that can be very dangerous.
+Don’t put your feet all the way into the stirrups.
+Just keep the tip inside the stirrups and the rest free.
+The reason is quite simple: if you fall, your foot can get stuck in your stirrups and this can be very dangerous.

 If you liked this article, help us and share it with your friends!

-And don’t forget to pin the article on Pinterest to find it more easily 😉
+Don’t forget to save the article on Pinterest to find it more easily 😉